AlanAnsell/AlanAnsell.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
+#The main focuses of my research are
+# * Cross-lingual transfer, where the plentiful data available in "high-resource" languages such as English is exploited to improve the performance of NLP systems in other languages, especially those with little readily accessible data.
+# * Parameter-efficient and modular/composable fine-tuning.
+These techniques are aimed at making fine-tuning of large language models more accessible and efficient, and enabling multiple indepedent facets of knowledge to be combined in a single model.

 ---

-I am currently a Research Intern at Microsoft Research Montreal, working on modular fine-tuning of large language models with [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/) and [Lucas Caccia](https://cs.mcgill.ca/~lpagec/).
+I am a Research Scientist at Google Research in Sydney, Australia, working on Gemini multilinguality.

-I am a final-year PhD student in Natural Language Processing at the University of Cambridge's Language Technology lab, where I am supervised by [Anna Korhonen](https://sites.google.com/site/annakorhonen/), [Ivan Vulić](https://sites.google.com/site/ivanvulic/) and [Edoardo Ponti](https://ducdauge.github.io/).
+I completed (grad. pend.) a PhD in Natural Language Processing at the University of Cambridge's Language Technology lab, where I was supervised by [Anna Korhonen](https://sites.google.com/site/annakorhonen/), [Ivan Vulić](https://sites.google.com/site/ivanvulic/) and [Edoardo Ponti](https://ducdauge.github.io/).
 I am grateful to have been funded by the [Harding Distinguished Postgraduate Scholarship](https://www.hardingscholars.fund.cam.ac.uk/).

-The main focuses of my research are
- * Cross-lingual transfer, where the plentiful data available in "high-resource" languages such as English is exploited to improve the performance of NLP systems in other languages, especially those with little readily accessible data.
- * Parameter-efficient and modular/composable fine-tuning.
-These techniques are aimed at making fine-tuning of large language models more accessible and efficient, and enabling multiple indepedent facets of knowledge to be combined in a single model.
+In 2024, I was a Research Intern at Microsoft Research Montreal, working on modular fine-tuning of LLMs with [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/) and [Lucas Caccia](https://cs.mcgill.ca/~lpagec/).

 I previously obtained a Masters degree in Computer Science, specialising in Natural Language Processing, at the University of Waikato under the supervision of [Bernhard Pfahringer](https://www.cs.waikato.ac.nz/~bernhard/) and [Felipe Bravo-Marquez](https://felipebravom.com/).
 I was an undergraduate at the University of Auckland, completing a conjoint Bachelor of Engineering (Hons) / Bachelor of Arts degree.